seancorfield/honeysql/README.md

 HoneySQL 2.x requires Clojure 1.9 or later.

-Compared to 1.x, HoneySQL 2.x provides a streamlined codebase and a simpler method for extending the DSL.
+Compared to the [legacy 1.x version](#1.x), HoneySQL 2.x provides a streamlined codebase and a simpler method for extending the DSL.
 It also supports SQL dialects out-of-the-box and will be extended to support vendor-specific language features over time (unlike 1.x).

 > Note: you can use 1.x and 2.x side-by-side as they use different group IDs and different namespaces.
 This allows for a piecemeal migration.
 See this [summary of differences between 1.x and 2.x](doc/differences-from-1-x.md) if you are migrating from 1.x!